iifawzi/rabbitmq-retry-aware-dlx/README.md

 ### 5. Priority-Based DLQ Routing

+The goal of this topology is to showcase the headers semantics when the message should be dead lettered to have a more sophisticated topology that combines the header added by `RADLX` `radlx.dead.source` and also other business related headers, so messages are dead lettered to different queues.
+(Thanks to the typical headers exchange semantics)

 **Setup**: High-priority messages go to urgent DLQ, all messages go to logger, low-priority to standard DLQ.